Telehealth and older patients

 - Fewer trips outside of the home

-- Less exposure to COVID-19 and other illness
+- Less exposure to COVID-19 and other illnesses

 - Better chances of being seen sooner